Social Recruiting for Small Businesses: An Ultimate Guide

 Keep an open mind when it comes to using social media for recruitment.
 There is no one right way to do things, so be flexible and experiment with different methods and platforms if you aren’t seeing the results you want.
 Additionally, be careful not to overuse social media for recruitment purposes as you don’t want your followers to become overwhelmed by notifications or messages.

-1. Get Your Company #Trending
+Get Your Company #Trending

 Twitter is well-known for the use of hashtags, but most other social networks use them as well.
 By using hashtags before keywords, candidates will be able to find content about your company, even perhaps without looking for it directly.
 Many job seekers follow hashtags such as #resume, #jobopening, and #HR.
 Be sure to use relevant hashtags and even hashtag specific positions (i.e., #SoftwareEngineer) to attract a more curated audience.

-2. Find Passive Candidates
+Find Passive Candidates

 Social media is a great way to attract candidates that may already be interested in working for your company.
-However, it is also a very effective tool for gathering information about passive candidates—qualified potential hires who may not be actively looking for a change, but can be won over with the right push.
+However, it is also a very effective tool for gathering information about passive candidates, those potential hires who may not be actively looking for a change, but can be won over with the right push.

 LinkedIn, in particular, is a widely used social media network for passive recruiting.
 Its products, Recruiter Lite and Recruiter Corporate, help you source and contact candidates.
 The platform provides access to candidate profiles (which serve as resumes) and advanced search filters to assist with finding candidates with the right skill and level of experience for any given position.

-On Facebook, on the other hand, employers can share about positive events that are happening at the company, which can help to promote the brand.
+On Facebook, on the other hand, employers can share positive events that are happening at the company, which can help to promote the brand.
 Employers can also post open positions and, in turn, ask employees to repost the positions on their pages.
 Because news on social media travels so quickly, there are a plethora of opportunities to attract candidates who may otherwise be outside the reach of your immediate circle.

 Remember, passive job seekers are generally happy with their current job and will not be willing to leap into another job without serious consideration.
 This is why building relationships with this particular target group is important.
 The first step to building a relationship is to reach out with a personalized message, so be sure to use the correct name and mention relevant experience when reaching out to potential candidates.

-3. Stay Engaged
+Stay Engaged

 It’s hard to maintain relationships with people you don’t hear from—so imagine how easy it is to lose connection with a company that hardly posts.
 Candidates need regular reminders of why your company is interesting and why they would be excited to join the team.
-Make it a habit to post multiple times a week, and be approachable and friendly (a little humor never hurts either, if it is appropriate for the brand).
+Make it a habit to post multiple times a week and be approachable and friendly (a little humor never hurts either, if it is appropriate for the brand).

-Consider interacting with your online audience and use this as an opportunity to comment on and “like” work that you admire, and respond to supportive comments about your company.
+Consider interacting with your online audience and use this as an opportunity to comment on and “like” work that you admire and respond to supportive comments about your company.
 Your business’s reputation rides heavily on how you interact online.

 Some social media sites, like Facebook and LinkedIn, offer users the ability to sign up to networks or groups devoted to particular business sectors.
 Over two-thirds (68%) of job seekers feel that signing up to these groups is important to progress in their own careers and cite these reasons for joining: